Geometry-Aware Sampling-Based Motion Planning on Riemannian Manifolds: Conclusion

 \section{Conclusion}

 This work presents a geometry-aware sampling-based planning framework for robot configuration spaces equipped with a Riemannian metric.
-Our main contribution is a midpoint-based distance approximation on Riemannian manifolds that can be evaluated using only retractions and local metric information, yet provably matches the true Riemannian distance with third-order accuracy.
-This approximation makes the distance-based subroutines of sampling-based planners more consistent with the intended motion costs than Euclidean baselines, while avoiding the expense of solving geodesic boundary-value problems.
+Our main contribution is a midpoint-based distance approximation on Riemannian manifolds that can be evaluated using only retractions and local metric information, yet matches the true Riemannian distance with third-order accuracy.
+This approximation makes the distance-based subroutines of sampling-based planners more consistent with the intrinsic motion costs than those of Euclidean baselines, while avoiding the expense of solving geodesic boundary-value problems.
 We further show how the same ingredients enable a geometry-aware local interpolation approach based on discrete retraction steps and Riemannian natural gradients.
-Across anisotropic manipulation problems and $\LieGroupSE{2}$ benchmarks, our method consistently produces higher-quality solutions under the target metric, especially in settings where Euclidean or isotropic assumptions are misleading.
+Across manipulation and $\LieGroupSE{2}$ problems under anisotropic metrics, our method consistently produces higher-quality solutions under the target metric, especially in settings where Euclidean or isotropic assumptions are misleading.
 Future work will explore the full implications of our approach.
 In particular, we plan to investigate the design of heuristic functions in curved spaces to focus search on promising regions of the configuration space.
 We are also interested in studying tighter theoretical guarantees when our proposed geometry-aware subroutines are used within asymptotically optimal planners.